lcrojano/lcrojano_vault/1. Projects/🚀 Projects Definition.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] Half the lies they tell about me aren't true.
+> [!quote] You learn to speak by speaking, to study by studying, to run by running, to work by working; in just the same way, you learn to love by loving.
-> — Yogi Berra
+> — Anatole France